Updated February 2021

 - Get a massage

-At Miami Headache Institute we have had much success in treating children and adolescents with tension-type headaches as well as other types of headaches.
-If your child, or anyone in your family, is experiencing regularly occurring headache pain, don’t wait to contact us to set up a consultation.
+At National Headache Institute we have had much success in treating children and adolescents with tension-type headaches as well as other types of headaches.
+If your child, or anyone in your family, is experiencing regularly occurring headache pain, don’t wait to contact us to set up a consultation at one of our headache clinic locations in Miami, Houston or New Jersey today.